kevinolega/callcentertrainingtips/_posts/2018-06-29-beginner-tips.md

 Stories allow you to tell someone what you want to say without telling them directly what you want to say.

-Alternatively stories allow you to drive the point.
+Alternatively, stories allow you to drive the point.

 Here are some examples.